Zika Virus

 West Nile Virus & the Zika Virus are spread by different types of mosquitoes

-The Aedes mosquito (above) carrier of the Zika Virus Currently NOT commonly found in the Midwestern USA
+The Aedes aegypti mosquito, carrier of the Zika virus, is NOT commonly found in northern Illinois.

 Links & Resources